-2.4.3.4 Transients
+2.3.3.4 Transients

 Both the physical and empirical tyre models discussed above are based on the assumption of steady state condition in the contact patch, meaning steady state deformation pattern and steady state sliding speed distribution.
 Transients between different steady state conditions take some time and this process is referred to as relaxation.
 Often in Vehicle Dynamics, the relaxation is such a quick process that it can be assumed to take place instantaneously, i.e. the $F_x(s_x)$ curve can be used as an algebraic relation.
 But sometimes it is relevant to model the nature of the transient more carefully.
-Transients are triggered by variations; variations in slip $(v_x \text{ and/or } \omega)$, vertical force (F_z) and surface conditions (e.g. expressed in varying μ).
+Transients are triggered by variations; variations in slip (v_x and/or ω), vertical force (F_z) and surface conditions (e.g. expressed in varying μ).
+Transients can also appear for constant conditions (constant v_x, ω, F_z, μ) if the tyre and its suspension constitute a system that comes into stick-slip oscillations.